fgheysels/fgheysels.github.io/_posts/2022-06-24-getting-started-with-cacr.md

 ### Get the connection-string of the connected registry

-Before we can deploy the connected registry components, we need to get hold of the connection-string since we need to specify that information during deployment.
+Before we can deploy the connected registry components, we need to get hold of the connection-string of the connected registry resource that exists in Azure.
+We will need this information when deploying the on-prem components, so let's just quickly retrieve the required information.

 ```powershell
 $credentials = az acr connected-registry get-settings `